Skip to main content

 Certificate style

-Select between Graphical or Letter certificate style depending on your preference.
+You can select between Graphical or Letter certificate style depending on your preference.

 Graphical certificates are populated with the user name, module name and assessment score (if applicable), so you don't need to add these fields to the certificate message.

-Customise certificate
+Customise a certificate

-Add a custom certificate message using message fields to populate key information.
+You can add a custom certificate message using message fields to populate key information.
 Fields are grouped into sections: Module, Profile, and Form or Event.

 📌 Note: Form and Event fields will only be available if the corresponding training is either Form or Event module.